 When is the next reporting deadline?

-The SRA will be asking you to report your data to them in late summer 2021.
+The SRA will be asking you to report your data to them by 2 August 2021.
 This means that firms should already be collecting data.

 What information needs to be collected?